Parametrized Sharing for Multi-Agent Hybrid DRL for Multiple Multi-Functional RISs-Aided Downlink NOMA Networks: Simulation Results

-Fig. \ref{Fig.6} reveals the EE performance under varying numbers of users.
-We compare NOMA to the existing multiple access mechanisms, i.e., OMA and spatial division multiple access (SDMA) \cite{ref22} with or without deployment of MF-RISs.
-As observed, EE decreases with more users due to insufficient power resources and severe inter-user interference.
+Fig. \ref{Fig.6} reveals the EE performance under varying numbers of users per NOMA group and amplification noise levels $\sigma_s^2\in\{-30, -50, -70, -90\}$ dBm.
+We compare NOMA to the existing multiple access mechanisms of OMA and spatial division multiple access (SDMA) \cite{ref22} with or without deployment of MF-RISs.
+EE decreases with more users per NOMA group due to insufficient power resources and severe inter-user interference.
 Moreover, NOMA with MF-RIS deployment achieves the highest EE across all numbers of users, benefiting from its superior spectrum utilization and EH capabilities offered by MF-RISs to SDMA and OMA.
 In contrast, their counterparts without deploying MF-RIS show significantly lower EE performance.
+Additionally, larger noise power $\sigma_s^2$ leads to lower EE.
+Particularly, the amplified noise power of $\sigma_s^2=-30$ dBm induced by MF-RIS results in the lowest EE and asymptotic performance to that of OMA with MF-RIS.